How to see the 2022 Perseid meteor shower

 For more on the science of meteor showers, read our guide What causes a meteor shower?

-- Let your eyes adapt to the darkness for 30-40 minutes and you’ll see much fainter meteors
+• Let your eyes adapt to the darkness for 30-40 minutes and you’ll see much more

-- Keep your feet warm: cold can creep up through the ground even on a warm summer night
+• Keep your feet warm: cold can creep up through the ground even on a summer night

-- Lie back to view the stars, so you can see a large swathe of sky without straining your neck
+• Lie back so you see a large swathe of sky without straining your neck

 Perseid displays often exhibit bright events, many of which show what appears to be an after image of the trail, which is a weakly glowing column of ionised gas.